 Extraordinary Garlic for Fall Planting

-If you hear "Garlic" and think of "bad breath," we need to talk.
+If you hear "Garlic" and think of "Bad Breath," we need to talk.
 There is no reason why you should flash immediately to "smelly or stinking rose" when garlic is mentioned.
+Garlic is good stuff.

-The fall planting of garlic cloves may be a garden's most hopeful investment.
+Planting garlic in the fall is a garden's most hopeful investment.
 If you've been growing chives, or onions for any length of time, odds are you've been enticed by growing your own garlic -- just as cooler weather was beginning to creep in.
 And, if you're a procrastinator, you might still be able to tuck a few garlic cloves into the almost-icy ground that's just this side of freezing.

 In the spring when the shoots are about 12" tall, it is time to bring your garlic plants up to speed.
 With a little finesse, they could be and should be major players in your garden.
 Treat your garlic like royalty during the spring with enough moisture (but not overwatering) and fertilizer (I use kelp meal and fish emulsion) once every three weeks until early July.
 Sure, you can fuss and pamper these plants if it makes you happy.
 But garlic is strong-willed and has proven that over the past 4,000 years.
 Sometimes garlic does not need that extra maintenance, though be sure to keep the garlic patch weed-free.